magento/devdocs/src/guides/v2.3/comp-mgr/bk-compman-upgrade-guide.md

 Complete the tasks discussed in [Prerequisites].

  {:.bs-callout-info}
-See the [Safe Upgrade Tool]({{site.baseurl}}/safe-upgrade-tool/introduction.html) for more information about the new Magento CLI tool that helps you update your Magento software.
+See the [Safe Upgrade Tool ALPHA]({{site.baseurl}}/safe-upgrade-tool/introduction.html) for more information about the new Magento CLI tool that helps you update your Magento software.

 <!-- ABBREVIATIONS -->